magento/merchdocs/src/cms/page-builder-tutorial1-simple-page.md

       `New LUMA yoga collection`

    The editor toolbar appears above the text box.
-Text can be entered and formatted either directly from the stage, or by choosing Settings from the banner toolbox.
+Text can be entered and formatted either directly from the stage, or by choosing _Settings_ in the banner toolbox.

    ![]({% link images/images-ee/page-builder-tutorial1-banner-stage-text.png %}){: .zoom}
    _Editing banner content from the stage_